docpad-archive/documentation/Extending.md

-Currently, there are three ways which DocPad can be extended
+Here are all the different ways that DocPad can be extended.

-## Module/API
+## Module
 DocPad can also be used as a module in other systems
 - [You can discover the API accessible to your here](https://github.com/bevry/docpad/wiki/API)